vitr/google-analytics-beacon/README.md

-# ga-beacon
+# Google analytics Beacon
-Google analytics beacon
+This is updated and modernized version of original (igrigorik/ga-beacon)[https://github.com/igrigorik/ga-beacon]

 original